Dr Marcus Hewitson

-Over the last 5 years Lorelei has worked as an Integrative Health Nurse, running a busy IV clinic, specialising in intravenous nutrients and chelation therapy.
+Over the last 10 years Lorelei has worked as an Integrative Health Nurse, running a busy IV clinic, specialising in intravenous nutrients and chelation therapy.
 She has worked in many areas from management and administration to practice nursing and women's health.
 She has undergone extensive training in injectable nutrients and has gone on to train nurses entering into Nutritional and Environmental Nursing.
-Lorelei also completed her Well Women's Screening Course with Family Planning NSW and offers her patients Well Women Health Checks, including Pap-smears and breast checks
+Lorelei also completed her Well Women's Screening Course with Family Planning NSW and offers her patients Well Women Health Checks, including Cervical Screening Test and breast checks.

 Lorelei has a clear passion for supporting her patients and assisting them to reach their optimal health by creating a warm and friendly environment.
-Having a young child with allergies and exhausting the general medical system, she has had first hand experience in the benefits of Nutritional and Environmental Medicine.
+Having a young child with allergies she has had first hand experience in the benefits of Nutritional and Environmental Medicine.